 The United States Department of Labor’s Bureau of Labor Statistics projects behavioral science careers such as Health Educators, Community Health Workers, and Survey Researchers, will grow by about 13% through the year 2029.

 Health Behavior Science students choose a minor program of study, a secondary academic discipline.
 Minors provide an opportunity to specialize in an area of interest and position students for careers within the field of Health Behavior Science.
-Approved minors for Health Behavior Science students include:
+Suggested minors for Health Behavior Science students include: